ThomasCarstens/BotDrivestoWaypoint/README.md

 :black_square_button: Github files are setup for any machine that runs Ubuntu 18.04.

 ### Project demo
-:ballot_box_with_check: Can be demoed in 5min from ThomasCarstens PC but...
+:ballot_box_with_check: Can be demoed in 5min from ThomasCarstens PC but still needs work on...

 :black_square_button: Integrating the workspaces